 The transportation history in Bandung started with water transports.
 Sailing on a boat through Citarum and Cimanuk rivers was the only mode of transportation available to travel to Bandung until 1786.

-When Daendels became the Governor General of Dutch East Indies, he was assigned to strengthen the military defense in Java by building a road.
+When Daendels became the Governor-General of the Dutch East Indies, he was assigned to strengthen the military defense in Java by building a road.
 It was called Grote Postweg (The Great Postal Road in English or Jalan Raya Pos in Bahasa Indonesia).
 It was a thousand kilometers road, from Anyer in the western tip of Java to Panarukan in East Java.

 When Daendels inspected the postal road and the new downtown, he stabbed his stick and ordered them to build a town there, ready for his next inspection.
 That place became km.
 0 of Bandung.